-Faithfulness to Charter 2022-2023 Performance M (Met) NM (Not Met) Evidence KDE 1: Students at the Holyoke Commu inity Charter Scho ool will be engaged in their education and experience the joy of learning.
-OBJECTIVE: HCCS will provide students v vith opportunities s to engage beyond the traditional classroom setting to build a school-wide community of learners. , Measure: Measure: HCCS offered seven extra-curricular cross-grade level team Annually, at least seven extra- opportunities to students for the 2022-2023 school year.
+Faithumess to Charter 2022-2023 Performance M (Met) NM (Not Met) Evidence KDE 1: Students at the Holyoke Community Charter School will be engaged in their education and experience the joy of learning. with opportunities s to engage beyond the traditional classroom setting to build a school-wide community of learners.
+Measure: HCCS offered seven extra-curricular cross-grade level team Annually, at least seven extra- opportunities to students for the 2022-2023 school year.
 These curricular cross-grade level team opportunities included opportunities will be provided to 1.
 Baby Lions Cheer squad (grade 3-5) students.
 Measure met 2.
-Cheerleading team (grade 6-8) 111cusure met 3.
+Cheerleading team (grade 6-8) Wieasure met 3.
 Boys Basketball team (grade 6-8), 4.
 Co-Ed Basketball team (grade 3-5) 5.
 Elite Scholars Club (K-8) 6.
 Soccer teams (K-2, 3-5, 6-8) 7.
-7. Music and Choir Club (K-2, 3-5, 6-8, K-8) Measure: HCCS was able to hold four events to celebrate student HCCS will annually hold at least four achievement in the 2022-2023 year: events celebrating student 1.
+Music and Choir Club (K-2, 3-5, 6-8, K-8) Measure: HCCS was able to hold four events to celebrate student HCCS will annually hold at least four achievement in the 2022-2023 year: events celebrating student 1.
 Sports Awards Ceremony (May 19, 2023) achievement across grade levels.
 60% a.
 The sports team program at HCCS has academic of invited students/families will be in and disciplinary requirements: a student must attendance at these events. receive a passing grade (60% or above) in each of the five major academic subjects during the marking period used to determine eligibility for the particular sport and maintain a good disciplinary record b.
 96% of students and families invited were in attendance.
-2. Academic Awards Ceremony (May 26, 2023) a.
-Students receive honor roll awards as well as classroom awards such as "Most Improved" and 3.6 "Physical Education Award" Measure Met b.
+2. Academic Awards Ceremony (May 26, 2023) classroom awards such as "Most Improved" and "Physical Education Award" Measure Met b.
 70% of students and families invited were in attendance.
 3. Honoring our Families (June 2, 2023) a.
 At this event, awards were given and performances highlighting Student Life, Music, and Sports clubs culminating projects. b.
 72% of students and families invited were in attendance.
 4. Eighth Grade Ceremony (June 17, 2023) a.
 Parents and students were invited to attend this event that celebrates completion of the eighth grade.
 In addition to completion certificates, the two students with highest GPA are awarded with a scholarship and students who qualified are awarded the President's Award for Educational Achievement.